Choosing the Right Stable Yard

 In a full livery agreement, depending on the qualifications and experience of the yard staff/manager your horse may be schooled too.
 This can come at extra cost or will be a part of the agreement, make sure this is discussed prior to confirming your place.

-Services will differ greatly, be sure to discuss all of yours and your horse’s requirements and have it wrote down at the time of agreement.
+Services will differ greatly, be sure to discuss all of yours and your horse’s requirements and have it written down at the time of agreement.

 Most yards now have a contract or some type of agreement in place.
 A contract will often cover services offered, cost, when payment is expected to be made, notice of leaving and other mandatory information.
 The contract is set in place to look after the best interests of yard owner and livery owner.

-Be careful: It has been known for livery owners to include a clause in the contract that if you fail to pay your livery bill your horse may be witheld and sold, by the owner to recuperate costs.
+Be careful: It has been known for livery owners to include a clause in the contract that if you fail to pay your livery bill your horse may be withheld and sold, by the owner to recuperate costs.
 If this is the case, make sure you have an independent solicitor go over the contract for you.
-This may be an appropriate way to deal with non payment however as an owner you need to be aware, and be able to understand this.
+This may be an appropriate way to deal with non-payment however as an owner you need to be aware, and be able to understand this.

-Adequate grazing is essential not only for your horse’s diet, but for his mental health too.
-Restriction of grazing may be in place over winter periods but it is essential to make sure you horse has access to a paddock each day.
+Adequate grazing is essential not only for your horse’s diet but for his mental health too.
+Restriction of grazing may be in place over winter periods but it is essential to make sure your horse has access to a paddock each day.
 Ask how horses are grazed, in what numbers and whether geldings are kept separate.
-Consider asking how new horses are introduced to the heard and what type of horses yours may be grazed with.
+Consider asking how new horses are introduced to the herd and what type of horses yours may be grazed with.

 Look for grazing that offers plenty of shelter, whether this be by trees or wooden shelters.
 Ease of access is also very important, will you be able to get your horse to and from the field?
 Consider the access, is each field accessible via a separate walk-way?

-Do horses have nose to nose contact with the horse next door, this may be advantageous for some more friendly horses, but for those who like to be left on their own and are possessive over their private space this won’t be ideal.
+Do horses have nose to nose contact with the horse next door, this may be advantageous for some more friendly horses, but for those who like to be left on their own and are possessive over their private space, this won’t be ideal.
 On the topic of nose to nose, check whether the yard has a isolation stable which can be used should there be disease outbreak, or for new horse quarantine.

 Is there access to a floodlit, well-drained school?
 Size will matter if you have a big horse and you ride more competitively.
 If a school isn’t available is there a field to ride in during the summer months?
 If not, perhaps a local riding school that offers school hire may be close by.
 Consider where you will ride during the winter months too.